-Conditions to receive notifications
+Conditions to receive campaigns

-For a user to receive a campaign notification, the following conditions must be met:
+For a user to receive a campaign, the following conditions must be met:

 - The device is turned on.

 - The user is logged in to the device.

-- The Collector is running on the device and communicating with the Engine through its TCP channel.
+- The Collector is running on the device and has an active TCP connection with the Engine.

-Notifications are retried every 15 minutes on every device that does not fulfil the conditions.
+Campaign delivery is retried every 15 minutes on each device that does not fulfill the conditions.

-In addition, the Collector does not display notifications in the following cases:
+In addition, the Collector does not display the campaign in the following cases:

-• The device is running an application in full-screen mode, as displaying the notification might annoy the user.

-• The user has not been active for the last 15 seconds.
-The notification might go unnoticed if the user is absent.
+- The device is running an application in full-screen mode, as displaying the campaign might annoy the user. - The user has not been active for the last 15 seconds.
+The campaign might go unnoticed if the user is absent. - The user did not allow notifications from the Mac Collector.